Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

+The bounds in \cref{eq:mathias} do not have a closed form formula; however, we can show that it converges in limit as $T \to \infty$ (\Cref{lem:gamma_limit}).
+However, our focus in this paper is on concrete bounds {and exact factorization}.
+Our (theoretical) upper bound and the (analytically computed) \emph{lower} bound of~\citet{mathias1993hadamard} are {less than $0.5$ apart for all $2^5 \leq T \leq 2^{44}$ (\Cref{fig:mathias_upper}).}

-Even though our upper bound is slightly larger than Mathias' upper bound, it has the advantage that we achieve the bound with an explicit factorization of $\counting = L R$ such that both $L$ and $R$ are \emph{lower-triangular} matrices.
-As discussed above this allows us to use it for various applications.
-Using the fact that our factorization is lower-triangular and carefully choosing the ``noise vector'' for every time epoch, the following result is a consequence of \Cref{thm:cb_bound} and \cref{eq:error_bound}: \begin{theorem} [Binary counting] Let $\epsilon,\delta \in (0,1)$ be the privacy parameter.
-There is an efficient randomized algorithm for binary counting in the continual release model that, in every time step $t$, with probability at least $2/3$ over the coin tosses of the algorithm, for all $t \leq T$, after processing a prefix $x_1, \cdots, x_t \in \set{0,1}$ of length $t$, outputs $a_t$ in $O(t^2)$ time such that
+Additionally, our result has the advantage that we achieve the bound with an explicit factorization of $\counting = L R$ such that both $L$ and $R$ are \emph{lower-triangular} matrices.
+As discussed above, this allows us to use it for various applications. {Using this fact and carefully choosing the ``noise vector'' for every time epoch, the following result is a consequence of \Cref{thm:cb_bound} and \cref{eq:error_bound}: { \begin{theorem} [Upper bound on differentially private continual counting] Let $\epsilon,\delta \in (0,1)$ be the privacy parameters.
+There is an $(\epsilon,\delta)$-differentially private algorithm for binary counting in the continual release model with output $a_t$ in round $t$ such that in every execution, with probability at least $1-\beta$ over the coin tosses of the algorithm, simultaneously, for all rounds $t$ with $1 \le t \le T$, it holds that